-Marlton is a decidedly white-collar town, with fully 86.89% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Marlton is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Marlton who work in office and administrative support (15.40%), sales jobs (11.44%), and management occupations (9.23%).
+Marlton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Marlton is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Marlton who work in office and administrative support (12.85%), management occupations (11.45%), and sales jobs (8.21%).

 Also of interest is that Marlton has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Marlton citizens is very high relative to the national average among all cities (21.84%): 37.90% of adults in Marlton have a bachelor's degree or even advanced degree.
+The population of Marlton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.72% of adults in Marlton have a bachelor's degree or even advanced degree.

 Marlton is a somewhat ethnically-diverse town.
 The people who call Marlton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marlton residents report their race to be White, followed by Asian.
-Important ancestries of people in Marlton include Italian, German, English, and Polish.
+Important ancestries of people in Marlton include Irish, Italian, German, Polish, and English.